RoyOltmans/garden-mqtt-deamon/README.md

 ```

 # Home Assistant example overview
 To integrate the different switches and sensors in Home Assistant, you can use the following yaml configuration.
 Please note that a template switch is used in stead of a MQTT switch, due to the fact that you cannot send variable integers based on a template value with a MQTT switch in Home Assistant.
 We need this to set the timer, so we have to use the template switch in this case. input_number is used to set the timer.

+Make sure you change the mac address of the Aqualin valve (in the example 01:02:03:04:05:06) and the MiFlora sensor (in the example c4:7c:8d:6b:4f:f3) to your own mac adressess.

 ```
 # Aqualin Valve switch